ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/utility/README.md

 For correct synthetic distribution grid generation by ding0, you need to change the virtual environment.
-The new environment must be configured for all needed packages correct installation (in order to avoid conflicts with other already installed libraries).
+The new environment must be configured to install all needed packages (to avoid conflicts with other already installed libraries).

-The needed environment configuration file is available on "envs_config" folder.
+The needed environment configuration file is available in "envs_config" folder.

 The user is also required to configure the needed parameters to allow for the proper working of the utility network generator.
 In the file "config/ding0_config.json", the user must respectively put: